-The amendments are effective for annual periods beginning on or after July 1, 2014.
 These amendments shall apply to all revaluations recognized in annual periods beginning on or after the date of initial application of this amendment and in the immediately preceding annual period.

-The amendments will have no impact on the Group's financial position or performance.
+The amendments have no impact on the Group's financial position or performance.

-Annual Improvements to PFRS (2011 to 2013 cycle)
+2011 to 2013 cycle

-The Annual Improvements to PFRSs (2011-2013 cycle) contain non-urgent but necessary amendments to the following standards:

-PFRS 1, "First-time Adoption of Philippine Financial Reporting Standards - Meaning of Effective PFRS"

-The amendment clarifies that an entity may choose to apply either a current standard or a new standard that is not yet mandatory, but that permits early application, provided either standard is applied consistently throughout the periods presented in the entity's first PFRS financial statements.
-This amendment is not applicable to the Group as it is not a first-time adopter of PFRS.

-- PFRS 3, "Business Combinations Scope Exceptions for Joint Arrangements"
+• PFRS 3, "Business Combinations - Scope Exceptions for Joint Arrangements" The amendment clarifies that PFRS 3 does not apply to the accounting for the formation of a joint arrangement in the financial statements of the joint arrangement itself.

-The amendment clarifies that PFRS 3 does not apply to the accounting for the formation of a joint arrangement in the consolidated financial statements of the joint arrangement itself.
-The amendment is effective for annual periods beginning on or after July 1, 2014 and is applied prospectively. - PFRS 13, "Fair Value Measurement Portfolio Exception" The amendment clarifies that the portfolio exception in PFRS 13 can be applied to financial assets, financial liabilities and other contracts.
-The amendment is effective for annual periods beginning on or after July 1, 2014 and is applied prospectively.
-The amendment will have no impact on the Group's financial position or performance. - PAS 40, "Investment Property"
+The amendment is currently not relevant to the Group.

+• PFRS 13, "Fair Value Measurement - Portfolio Exception" The amendment clarifies that the portfolio exception in PFRS 13 can be applied to financial assets, financial liabilities and other contracts.

+The amendment has no impact on the Group's financial position or performance.

+• PAS 40, "Investment Property"

 The amendment clarifies the interrelationship between PFRS 3 and PAS 40 when classifying property as investment property or owner-occupied property.
 The amendment stated that judgment is needed when determining whether the acquisition of investment property is the acquisition of an asset or a group of assets or a business combination within the scope of PFRS 3.
 This judgment is based on the guidance of PFRS 3.

-This amendment is effective for annual periods beginning on or after July 1, 2014 and is applied prospectively.
-The amendment has no significant impact on the Group's financial position or performance.
+The amendment has no significant impact on the Group's financial statements.